 PeakRadar.com, the community’s premier online cultural calendar, is one of the Cultural Office’s many programs (like Arts Month, or the Business & Arts Lunch).

-In 2019, the free First Friday Shuttle Bus is not running this year.
+Due to COVID-19, the free First Friday Shuttle Bus is not running this year.
 Hopefully, the Shuttle Bus will return in 2021 from April-October, with one route from Downtown Colorado Springs to Old Colorado City, and a second route from Old Colorado City to Manitou Springs.